-- 5.01.1 All vessels must carry one approved lifejacket for every person on board as follows: - a) equipped with a whistle and light; - b) fitted with marine grade retro-reflective material; - c) clearly marked with either the wearer's name, or vessel's name and/or call sign. - 5.01.2 All inflatable lifejackets must be checked at least annually for operation and air retention. - 5.01.3 Each lifejacket must be readily available, easily accessible and fit for purpose. - 5.01.4 Each lifejacket must have at least 150N of buoyancy, arranged so that an unconscious person will be securely suspended face upwards at approximately 45° to the water surface.
+- 5.01.1 All vessels must carry one approved lifejacket for every person on board as follows: - a) equipped with a whistle and light; - b) fitted with marine grade retro-reflective material; - c) it is strongly recommended that life jackets be clearly marked with either the wearer's name, or vessel's name and/or call sign. - 5.01.2 All inflatable lifejackets must be tested at least annually for operation and air retention. - 5.01.3 Each lifejacket must be readily available and easily accessible. - 5.01.4 Each lifejacket must have at least 150N of buoyancy, arranged so that an unconscious person will be securely suspended face upwards at approximately 45° to the water surface.

-It is strongly recommended that each lifejacket must be fitted with crotch or thigh straps.
+It is strongly recommended that each lifejacket should be fitted with crotch or thigh straps.